-Note: You can use the Profile Editor to create and edit Rumba profiles .
+Note: You can use the Profile Editor to create and edit Rumba profiles.
 The Profile Editor is an OLE control that you can load into your Visual Basic application.
-To install this utility, you must run a complete installation, or run a Custom installation and select System Options/Administrator Options/ Profile Editor Control.
+To install the editor, you must run a complete installation, or run a custom installation, then select System Options > Administrator Options > Profile Editor Control.